ricomariani/CG-SQL-author/CQL_Guide/generated/guide.md

 |`blob`      |n/a          | an immutable blob reference        |
 |`object`    |n/a          | an object reference                |

-Note: SQLite makes no distinction between integer storage and long integer storage, but the declarations tell CQL whether it should use the SQLite methods for binding and reading 64-bit or 32-bit quantities when using the variable or column so declared.
+>NOTE: SQLite makes no distinction between integer storage and long integer storage, but the declarations
+>tell CQL whether it should use the SQLite methods for binding and reading 64-bit or 32-bit quantities
+>when using the variable or column so declared.

 There will be more notes on these types later, but importantly, all keywords and names in CQL are case insensitive just like in the underlying SQL language.
 Additionally all of the